-TABLE 12 - Section 4 Licenses
+TABLE 14 - Section 4 Licenses

-Name Map Ref Distance Status Risk Kerry Fish Ltd 315 Direct nd No otes 'no data' where industries are located in areas with no WFD status information
+Note: 'nd' means 'no data' where industries are located in areas with no WFD status information

-Table 12 lists the Section 4 licensed industries in the catchment up to a distance of 20 kilometres from the designated shellfish area.
+Table 14 lists the Section 4 licensed industries in the catchment up to a distance of 20 kilometres from the designated shellfish area.
 Map 20 illustrates these pressures and map references link the map and table.
 Information provided in the table in relation to the industries includes:

-- the distance of the industries from the designated shellfish area - the WFD status of the water bodies within which the industries are located • - the WFD risk designations associated with the industries and the reasoning behind • the designations
+- the distance of the industries from the designated shellfish area - the WFD status of the water bodies within which the industries are located - the WFD risk designations associated with the industries and the reasoning behind the designations